 - Coarse kosher salt and freshly ground black pepper

-Preheat the oven to 400ºF.
-Spray an 8x8 baking dish with cooking spray and set aside.
+- Preheat the oven to 400ºF.
+Spray an 8×8 baking dish with cooking spray and set aside.

-Rub the cut side of the squash lightly with olive oil and season with salt and pepper.
-Place both halves cut side up until tender when pierced with a fork, 50-60 minutes.
+- Rub the cut side of the squash lightly with olive oil and season with salt and pepper.
+Place both halves cut side up on a rimmed baking sheet and bake until tender when pierced with a fork, 50-60 minutes.
 Remove from the oven and allow to cool slightly before scraping the insides of the squash with a fork to remove the stringy flesh.
 Place the squash “noodles” in a large bowl and set aside.